 Focus on Systems, Not Goals

 Goals are important, but they are not sufficient.
 Goals focus on the outcome, whereas systems focus on the process that will lead to that outcome.
-If you have a system, you are more likely to succeed.
+If we have a system, we are more likely to succeed.
 I loved this line from the book:

 You do not rise to the level of your goals.
 You fall to the level of your systems

 Change Your Identity